granam/assets-version/README.md

 # Assets version injector

-No more browser cache surprise, no more forced page reloads to get latest styles, images, javascripts...
+No more browser cache surprise, no more forced page reloads to get the latest styles, images, javascripts...

-*Give me a HTML page or just a chunk, I will give you that back with md5 sum appended to asset URLs as a "version".*
+*Give me HTML page or just a chunk, I will give you that back with md5 sum appended to asset URLs as a "version".*

 ```bash
 composer require granam/assets-version